The North Dakota Association of the Blind, Inc.

 Section 2.
 Good Faith.
 Members of the executive board are expected to carry out their role with the same care an ordinarily prudent person would use in managing their own affairs.
 Meaning members of the Board are to act in good faith, stay informed, and exercise independent judgment when making decisions on behalf of NDAB.

 Section 1.
-The standing committees of NDAB shall be: Awards, Constitution and Bylaws, Convention Planning, Executive, Finance, Fundraising, Legislative and Advocacy, Membership, Nominations, Public Relations and Education, Publication and Communications, Scholarship, Sports and Recreation and Summer Camp.
+The standing committees of NDAB shall be: Awards, Constitution and Bylaws, Convention Planning, Executive, Finance, Fundraising, Legislative and Advocacy, Membership, Nominations, Public Relations and Education, Publication and Communications, Scholarship, Sports and Recreation, Strategic Planning and Summer Camp.

 Section 2.
 Standing committees are ongoing committees while most ad hoc committees have a limited timeframe.
 Ad hoc committees are appointed by the president after a request has been expressed by the executive board, whenever a motion or resolution has been passed by the convention or as deemed necessary to complete a specific task.